 - Trend following: This involves identifying the direction of the market trend and trading in the same direction.

-- Range trading: The strategy entails identifying the range of prices that a commodity is trading within and trading within that range.
+- Range trading: The strategy entails identifying the price range within which a commodity is trading and placing trades inside that range.

-- Breakout trading: Here you aim to identify the point at which a commodity is breaking out of a range or trend and trading in the direction of the breakout.
+- Breakout trading: Here you aim to identify the point at which a commodity breaks out of a range or trend and trade in the direction of the breakout.

-- Scalping: This involves making multiple small trades in a short period of time to profit from the small price movements.
+- Scalping: This involves making multiple small trades in a short period to profit from minor price movements.

 - Hedging: The approach entails taking a position in a commodity to offset the risk of a position in another commodity or asset.